lukso-network/lukso-playground/dapps/README.md

 # 🤹 LUKSO DApps Examples

-Convenient code snippets to interact with [LSP](https://docs.lukso.tech/standards/standards-roadmap) standards on LUKSO.
+Convenient code snippets to interact with [LSP](https://docs.lukso.tech/standards/introduction/) standards on LUKSO.
 Code examples are taken from the [LUKSO Tech Docs](https://docs.lukso.tech/) and are working as standalone scripts.

 ## Getting started

 ### Installation

-> A lot of these scripts should run with `ts-node` in development environnements, but you might be encountering issues because of ESM dependencies.
+> A lot of these scripts should run with `ts-node` in development environments, but you might be encountering issues because of ESM dependencies.

 **This repository uses the [bun](https://bun.sh) toolkit to manage packages and run scripts.Make sure to [install it](https://bun.sh/docs/installation) first.**

-Make sure you've installed dependencies from the root directory:
+Make sure you've installed dependencies from the **root directory**:

 ```bash
 cd lukso-playground && bun install